Our firm’s founder, Harold T. Spitznagel, gave shape to spaces where people lived, learned, worshiped, worked, played, and healed.

 - 1956: Day County Hospital, Webster.

-- 1956: Church of St. Mary, Parochial School, and Gymnasium in Sioux Falls.
-Designed by firm partner William Bentzinger.
+- 1958: Church of St. Mary, Sioux Falls.
+Designed by first-generation partner William Bentzinger.
 Rectangular nave with tall stained-glass windows.
 Interior to seat 850, with Winona travertine and laminated wood beams.
 Carillon bells hang in a trio of masonry columns, standing apart from the church much like a campanile.
 Windows by Emil Frei of Saint Louis and Robert Harmon of Arcadia, Mo.
 Stations of the Cross painted by Robert Rambusch of New York.
-Several works by Robert Aldern, including mosaic tile pool, porcelain enamel doors, and design of sound baffle.
+Several works by Robert Aldern, including mosaic tile pool (exterior), porcelain enamel doors, and design of sound baffle/pulpit canopy.
 Won the following awards—

 - Silver Medal from the New York Architectural League for Design

 - 1957: Commission for Watertown High School.